 A sound financial management system will be implemented to ensure that water supply system is financially viable.
-This will be achieved by controlling expenditure and ensure that preparation of the annual budget is based on realistic estimates.
+This will be achieved by controlling expenditure and ensure that preparation of the annual budget is based on realistic budget.
 A service provider has been appointed to assist this particular department on project management and the department will ensure that the skills are transferred to the technical personnel.

-2016/2017 Mid-Year Performance Assessment report for Infrastructure services
+4.3.
+2017/2018 Mid-Year Performance Assessment report

+for Infrastructure services

-The Infrastructure Services Department had planned a total of 13 targets and out of those only 2 targets were achieved and 11 could not be achieved.
-In comparison with the previous financial year, the performance of the department has gone down (decreased).
+The Infrastructure Services Department had a total of 22 planned targets in the first half of the year.
+2 targets were achieved and 20 could not be achieved.
 The table below illustrates the performance of the infrastructure services in comparison with the previous financial year.
+For more information regarding the list of planned, achieved and not achieved targets, the Mid-Year reporting template is attached as an annexure.